Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 A [golden test][golden_test_lnk] lets you generate golden master images of a widget or screen, and compare against them so you know your design is always pixel-perfect and there have been no subtle or breaking changes in UI between builds.
 To make this easier, we employ the use of the [golden_toolkit][golden_toolkit_lnk] package.

-We generate `DeviceBuilder` with a list of device sizes to be rendered, the widget/screen itself, as well as a list of `Scenario`s each with an `onCreate` function which executes arbitrary behavior to be tested.
-Examples of all of this are shown in the `counter_helper.dart` and `golden_helper.dart` files.
+We generate `DeviceBuilder` with a list of device sizes to be rendered, the widget/screen itself, as well as a list of `Scenario`s each with an optional `onCreate` function which executes arbitrary behavior to be tested.
+Examples are shown in the `counter_helper.dart` and `golden_helper.dart` files.
 After setting up our DeviceBuilders, we pump them with optional `materialAppWrapper` parameters and run the tests, as shown in `counter_page_test.dart`.

 In order for the goldens to be generated, you need to run `flutter test --update-goldens --name=Golden`.
 The golden masters will be located in `goldens/light_theme` and `goldens/dark_theme` for each custom `DeviceBuilder`.
 The `failures` folder is used in case of any mismatched tests.